Vermejo Park Ranch

 Ranch Manager: Gus Holm

-Please visit www.vermejoparkranch.com for more information on the unique Vermejo Park Ranch experience.
+Please visit www.vermejo.com or more information on the unique Vermejo ranch experience.

 The 590,823-acre (920 square miles) Vermejo Park Ranch, located in northern New Mexico and southern Colorado is nothing short of spectacular with diverse terrain spanning from short-grass prairie to alpine tundra mountains at 13,000 feet.
 Vermejo Park Ranch offers unparalleled opportunities to enjoy and interact with the natural world, and is one of the premier hunting, fishing and eco-tourism destinations in the West.
 Vermejo Park is the only Turner Ranch operating as a full service guest ranch.

 Vermejo Park is home to abundant wildlife populations, including large herds of elk, deer, pronghorn antelope and bison, along with black bear, mountain lions, and Rocky Mountain bighorn sheep.
 The ranch is also home to a variety of birds, with over 180 species catalogued on the ranch, including Merriam’s turkey, bald and golden eagles, and red-tailed hawks.
 Its streams and lakes provide plentiful angling opportunities for brown, rainbow, and Rio Grande cutthroat trout.